jessesmithca/elkproject/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-* Copy the filebeat-config.yml file to /etc/ansible/files.
+* Copy the `filebeat-config.yml` file to `/etc/ansible/files`.
-* Update the filebeat-config.yml file to include the IP of your Elk machine on lines 1105 and 1805
+* Update the `filebeat-config.yml` file to include the IP of your Elk machine on lines 1105 and 1805
-* Run the playbook, and navigate to http://(YOUR_ELK_MACHINE_IP):5601/app/kibana to check that the installation worked as expected.
+* Run the playbook, and navigate to `http://(YOUR_ELK_MACHINE_IP):5601/app/kibana` to check that the installation worked as expected.

-* The playbook is filebeat-playbook.yml and you should copy it to /etc/ansible/roles
+* The playbook is `filebeat-playbook.yml` and you should copy it to `/etc/ansible/roles`
-* By updating the hosts file located in /etc/ansible/hosts - make sure you have the elk machine listed as its own group.
+* By updating the `hosts` file located in `/etc/ansible/hosts` - make sure you have the elk machine listed in its own group titled `elk`.
-  * There should be a [webservers] group with your Web1 and Web2 machines ip addresses in it, and an [elk] group with your elk machine's ip in it, all followed by ansible_python_interpreter=/usr/bin/python3.
+  * There should be a `[webservers]` group with your Web1 and Web2 machines ip addresses in it, and an `[elk]` group with your elk machine's ip address in it, all followed by ansible_python_interpreter=/usr/bin/python3.

-* The filebeat-playbook.yml says hosts: webservers on the 3rd line, indicating that it is being applied to all machines in the [webservers] group in the hosts file.
+* The `filebeat-playbook.yml` says `hosts: webservers` on the 3rd line, indicating that it is being applied to all machines in the `[webservers]` group in the hosts file.

 In order to verify that the ELK server is running, use a web browser to navigate to: